xbbg-org/xbbg/docs/index.rst

 Data Storage
 ------------

-If ``BBG_ROOT`` is provided in ``os.environ``, data can be saved locally.
+If ``BBG_ROOT`` is provided in ``os.environ``, data can be saved locally in Parquet format.
-By default, local storage is preferred than Bloomberg for all queries.
+By default, local storage is preferred over Bloomberg for all queries.

-Noted that local data usage must be compliant with Bloomberg Datafeed Addendum (full description in ``DAPI<GO>``):
+**Important**: Local data usage must be compliant with Bloomberg Datafeed Addendum (full description in ``DAPI<GO>``):

     To access Bloomberg data via the API (and use that data in Microsoft Excel),